-Accommodation in hotels is luxury, budget and mid-range in Ougadougou
+Accommodation in hotels is luxury, budget, and mid-range in Ouagadougou

 In the carnival atmosphere of FESPACO, the already vibrant nightlife in Ouagadougou booms.
 The famous marquis-bars – are packed, with the latest African music blaring from the speakers and the streets become pedestrian walkways as people from across the world join in the celebration of African creativity.

 This is all about FESPACO – Africa’s largest film Festival.
 Don’t forget to subscribe to our newsletter.